pedrocor12/rats_drug_study/README.md

-# Study of Weibull Distribution against a Normal distribution

-### Comparing if the treatment had an impact of on the weight of the mice
+# Study of Weibull Distribution against a Normal distribution , finding if the treatment had an impact on rats or the mice datasets.

 #### Report :